 Years ago, I made my own "bucket list" of extreme sports to try while I was still young.
 Here are my Top 5 Adventures -- hand-picked over years of wild living leading up my recent hip surgery.

 1. Cage diving in the Farallones: In late fall, when the great white sharks come to feed on the convention of elephant seals off the Gulf of the Farallones, you can be part of the process.
 The trip calls for a hearty constitution as you travel by boat some 30 miles in choppy waters to this extraordinary marine sanctuary.
 You're lowered in a cage, just below the surface of the water and attached to a breathing tube called a hookah line.
 You're not the bait -- but you feel like it.
 At any moment, a beast the size of an SUV can lunge at your steel-bar enclosure, thinking the piece of carpet that's tethered outside is a meal.
 Above the water, the show continues as sharks shadow seals and then lunge from beneath -- sending a plume of blood 15 feet in the air.
-As the name of the outfitter indicates, this is one of life's incredible adventures.

 2. Dog Sledding on the Arctic Circle: This is Santa's real home, in Northern Lapland.
 It's where the sun sits just above the horizon for five hours of mystical daylight -- just enough time for a two-hour mush across the frozen tundra.
 The dogs are part wolf -- with piercing eyes and woeful sighs and energy that seems fed from the moon.
 They live to run and run to live and you tear through the wind at a pace that's both exhilarating and a little unnerving.